syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 {% previewsample "page.domainurl/code-snippet/grid/headertemplate-cs-c" %}
 {% endif %}

+>* The `headerTemplate` property is only applicable to Grid columns that have a header element.
+>* You can use any HTML or javascript component in the header template to add additional functionality to the header element.

 ## Stacked header

 In Grid, you can group multiple levels of column headers by stacking the Grid columns.
 This feature allows you to organize the Grid columns in a more structured and understandable way.
 This can be achieved by setting the [columns->columns](../../api/grid/column/#columns) property.
 Within this property, you can define an array of column objects to group together as sub-headers under a main header.
-You can define the [headerText](../../api/grid/column/#headertext) property of each sub-header column to set the text for that sub-header.
+You can define the `headerText` property of each sub-header column to set the text for that sub-header.

-You can customize the appearance of the stacked header elements by using the [headerTemplate](../../api/grid/column/#headertemplate) property.
+You can customize the appearance of the stacked header elements by using the `headerTemplate` property.
 This property accepts an id reference, which allows you to define custom HTML elements or ##Platform_Name## components to the header element.
 Here's an example of how to use stacked headers with a custom `headerTemplate` in Syncfusion Grid.

 {% if page.publishingplatform == "typescript" %}